Natsu-Development/marketing-analyze/backend/README.md

 - Testable business logic
 - Easy to swap implementations

-✅ **Better Maintainability**
-- Organized code structure following DDD patterns
+✅ **KISS Principle (Keep It Simple, Stupid)**
+- **Removed factory pattern** - Use domain functions directly
-- Single source of truth for types (domain value objects)
+- **Removed duplicate entities** - Single source of truth in domain
-- Clear separation of concerns
-- Easier to understand and navigate
+- **Reuse domain mappers** - No duplication in application layer
+- Flat folder structure where possible
+- Each layer has clear, focused responsibility

 ## Tech Stack